Skinz3/Gears/readme.md

-# Welcome to Tcp.Net
+# Welcome to Gears

-* Tcp.Net is a small and lightweight networking library (TCP), written in C# .NET Core 3.1
+* Gears is a small and lightweight networking library over TCP, written in C# .NET Core 3.1

 # Features